misha-sauchuk/ruby-task/README.md

   to run this script you must follow next steps:

     1. install package nokogiri
+    2. install package curb
-    2. make clone of this repo
+    3. make clone of this repo
-    3. run the script in Terminal with the command: ruby task.rb
+    4. run the script in Terminal with the command: ruby task.rb